- powerflush

 Does a powerflush work on every system?

 Old radiators with significant corrosion.
-A powerflush will dislodge deposits, but if a radiator is so corroded that the steel panel is perforated or the valve thread is seized, flushing won’t repair the radiator — it will need replacing.
+Similarly, a powerflush will dislodge deposits, but if a radiator is so corroded that the steel panel is perforated or the valve thread is seized, flushing won’t repair the radiator — it will need replacing.

 Systems with plastic pipes (underfloor heating).
-The chemicals used in a standard powerflush may damage older plastic underfloor heating pipes.
+However, the chemicals used in a standard powerflush may damage older plastic underfloor heating pipes.
 Confirm the pipe material with your engineer first.

 Protecting your system after a powerflush